-This page contains some basic information and resources for adoption-reunion searches in Canada.
+This page contains some basic information and resources for adoption searches in Canada.

-Many nonprofit groups also have registries as a volunteer service.
-Registering with them should be a priority for searchers.
+Many nonprofit groups provide registries as a volunteer service.
+Registering with as many registries as possible should be a priority for searchers.
 It is very important to keep your information up to date on any registry you are using.
 These are the main registries:

 - Origins Search and Reunion Registry

 FOR INDIGENOUS ADOPTEES: STATUS ISSUES